|

 demounting instruments, greatly reduce the costs of

-The core of this project has been the development of a
+operation and maintenance. | The core of this project has been the development of a

 programmable, lightweight, 4 way instrument selector that can